 We also donated 50 fleece hats and 3 fleece throws to The Alight Foundation for chemo patients.
 We have lots more fleece so we'll make more as soon as we can!

-If you would like to volunteer to host the Sit & Sew (between 6 and 10 people) at your home, church or community club house please contact Carol DeSantis as soon as possible.
+If you would like to volunteer to host the Sit & Sew (between 6 and 10 people) at your home, church or community club house when COVID-19 restrictions are lifted please contact Jeanne Harrison.

-Charity quilt kits, block sets and coordinated fabrics kits will be available at each guild meeting for you to take home, piece, quilt, bind and return.
-See Carol DeSantis and Debbie Walsh at the Community Outreach table each meeting!
+Charity quilt kits, block sets and coordinated fabrics kits are available at guild meet-ups for you to take home, piece, quilt, bind and return.
+Or contact Jeanne Harrison to request charity quilt kits and fabric.

 WHERE OUR QUILTS AND PROJECTS ARE DONATED: